Air Force Network: Integrated Air Command and Control System

 Integrated Air Command and Control System (IACCS) is an automated command and control system for AD planned by the Indian Air Force.
 IACCS operations will ride the AFNET backbone integrating all ground-based and airborne sensors, air defense (AD) weapon systems and command and control (C2) nodes.
 Subsequent integration with other services networks and civil radars will provide an integrated Air Situation Picture to operators to carry out AD role.

 Through the IACCS, IAF will connect all of its space, air and ground assets quickly, for total awareness of a region.
-This will offer connectivity for all the ground platforms and airborne platforms, as a part of the network centricity of IAF.
+This will offer connectivity for all the ground platforms and airborne platforms (including AEW&C), as a part of the network centricity of IAF.
 The IACCS also facilitates real-time transport of images, data and voice, amongst satellites, aircraft and ground stations.